This page may be a bit long, but read it if you purchase antiques from abroad, especially if you think you have to pay import duty.

-With post parcels, the post office, or any post personnel may not open a parcel (any parcel), only customs has this right.
+With post parcels, the post office, or any post personnel may not open any parcel, only customs has this right.
 Customs officers in the General Post Office are part of regular customs.
 They have to follow the respective rules and laws of the individual country.
-Some may have X-ray equipment, but this can only be used for identifying content; customs is mainly interested in "value", and the identifying of goods that are "prohibited to import".
-The X-ray machine can only help with the latter, and to check whether declared and actual content match.
+Some may have X-ray equipment, but this can only be used for identifying content; customs is mainly interested in "value", and the identifying of goods that are illegal respectively "prohibited to import".
+An X-ray machine can only help with the latter, and to check whether declared and actual content match.

 Ticking the "gift" box in the custom declaration form of the post office may not really help when the recipient gets parcels all the time.
-All international parcels coming by post will go through customs (customs section in the GPO, usually) anyway.
+All international parcels coming by post will go through customs anyway.

-It took many visits to the customs section of the local GPO to clarify why some of our parcels got charged with customs duty and others not.
-The result still is: Antiques should not be subject to customs duty.
+It took us several visits to the customs section of the local GPO to clarify why some of our parcels got charged with customs duty and others not.
+It still is the same: Antiques should not be subject to customs duty.

-If import duty is to be paid by the buyer, it is likely due to lack of proper declaration on the seller's side!
-The age. e.g. "over 100 years old", or "antique" should be mentioned on the declaration when shipping antiques.
+Thus, if import duty is to be paid by the buyer, this is likely due to a lack or improper customs declaration by the seller!
+Terms stating the age. e.g. "over 100 years old", or "antique", should be alays mentioned on the declaration when shipping antiques.
 The customs officers cannot know whether an item is new or antique.
 Many sellers do not mention this on the form.
 Give them a hint...

-The buyer may be paying import duty as if it were a new item, because it was not declared as an "antique".
+The buyer may be paying import duty for an antique item by mistake, just because it was not declared as "antique".

-The post office declaration form filled in when sending parcels by post is really insufficient for customs, and is only suitable for private persons.
-Businesses or experienced professional traders usually put in a 'Proforma Invoice' stating content and value inside the box.
+The post office declaration form that is filled in when sending parcels by post is really insufficient for customs, and is only suitable for private persons.
+Businesses or experienced professional traders usually add the 'Proforma Invoice' (PI) stating content and value inside the package.

-We get parcels from professional Ebay sellers that always place a copy of the Ebay product page inside in place of a PI - a good practice.
-Customs will rely on that, if there is one.
+Some Ebay sellers always place a copy of the Ebay product page inside in place of a PI - a good practice.
+Customs will rely on that.
 If there is none, they will apply import duty according to a tariff book that is called 'CCC code' here.
-It may be called differently in other countries, but the code numbers are the same in all.
+It may be called differently in other countries, but the code numbers and categories are the same in all.
 You may be able to view this online or at your local Chamber of Commerce.